ItamarAharony/Simple-Server-Blog/README.md

     Type your message into the input field.
     Press <Enter> to send the message.
 The message will be transmitted to the server and broadcasted to all connected clients.

-4. Viewing Messages:

-    Messages from other clients will appear in the message area with the format "client <socket number>: <message>".
-    Messages you send will appear with the format "Me: <message>".